-Though officials know that the physical and financial damage caused by Hurricane Harvey were significant, they still are uncertain about the storm’s impact on the health and housing for Houston residents.
-To find out more about the impact of the storm on Houston resident, the Environmental Defense Fund, Rice University, and the Houston Health Department created the Hurricane Harvey Registry to find out more about the impacts of Harvey.
+Though officials know that the physical and financial damage caused by Hurricane Harvey were significant, they still are uncertain about the storm’s impact on the health and housing of Houston residents.
+To find out more about the impact of the storm on Houston residents, the Environmental Defense Fund, Rice University, and the Houston Health Department created the Hurricane Harvey Registry.

 Researchers released results from the first round of data collection from the registry in late February.
 The results consist of information collected from over 13,000 people, and officials say that the numbers represent the experiences of over 40,000 Houston residents.
-The survey is a first-of-its-kind after a hurricane.
+The survey is the first of its kind after a hurricane.

 Why Was the Registry Created?

-Creators the registry used the World Trade Center Health Registry as a blueprint to create the Hurricane Harvey Registry.
-The World Trade Center Health Registry served as a source of information and allowed officials to create and release over 100 studies about the health effects of 9/11.
+Creators of the registry used the World Trade Center Health Registry as a blueprint to create the Hurricane Harvey Registry.
+The World Trade Center Health Registry allowed officials to create and release over 100 studies about the health effects of 9/11.
 Houston officials are hoping that information collected from their registry will help identify the problems that residents need help with the most.